 - Strengthening partnerships

 - Building sustainability

 World Cargo Symposium

 Reflecting the need for cross-industry collaboration, the World Cargo Symposium (WCS), has evolved to become a major industry decision-making platform.
-This event also serves to raise the profile of air cargo with governments as a strategic partner, helping to ensure that cargo has the regulatory environment and infrastructure needed to successfully drive growth.
-The 10th edition of WCS will be held in Berlin, Germany from 15 to 17th of March 2016.
-Save the date on your calendar!
+This event also serves to raise the profile of air cargo with governments, helping to ensure that cargo has the regulatory environment and infrastructure needed to successfully drive growth.

 The Global Air Cargo Advisory Group